 Homegrown - Homemade Blue Ridge

 Buying local fruits, vegetables and homemade goodies is a big part of the Blue Ridge experience, especially when it includes a visit to Mercier Orchards, largest orchard in the southeast and family farm for 65 years.
 Mountainview Orchards, on Mobile Road in McCaysville, is an old fashioned apple orchard and fruit market you also won't want to miss.
-For local farm produce and handmade arts and crafts, visit the Blue Ridge Farmer's Market, held each Saturday in Downtown Blue.
+For local farm produce and handmade arts and crafts, visit the Downtown Farmer's Market, held each Saturday in Downtown Blue Ridge.
 Also check out the Blue Ridge Market at the old Farmer's Market on Old Highway 76 near the Swan Drive-in.

 Go To the Swan Drive-In